-This threat is aimed the reliability of the platform Loaded-Application. at service of or This threat appears during phases 6 and 7 and is countered by the TOE.
-Threat T.APP_DISC is also present during Loaded-Application development, phase A1 when it is countered by the environment.
+This threat is aimed at the reliability of service of the platform or Loaded-Application.
+This threat appears during phases 6 and 7 and is countered by the TOE.

+Threat T.APP_DISC is also present during Loaded-Application development phase A1 when it is countered by the environment.